MON PANIER

 Each issue explores a theme intersecting the symptoms of our era and emerging work in the New Lacanian School (NLS) and the World Association of Psychoanalysis (WAP).

-The Lacanian Review No 13: “The Woman”
+The Lacanian Review No 16: “The Gaze”

 Editorial